HippoBaro/android_scheme_pattern/README.md

 ## Implementation

-The implementation consist of a directed graph traversed by a recursive algorithms that heuristically construct all possible schemes.
+The implementation consist of a directed graph traversed by a recursive algorithms that heuristically constructs all possible schemes.

 ### Compiler support